ooples/pine_script_docs/source/concepts/Plots.rst

 function to plot horizontal lines (see the page on :ref:`Levels <PageLevels>`).
 `hline() <https://www.tradingview.com/pine-script-reference/v5/#fun_hline>`__
-is useful because it has some line styles unavailable with `plot() <https://www.tradingview.com/pine-script-reference/v5/#fun_plot>`__, but it also has some limitations.
+is useful because it has some line styles unavailable with `plot() <https://www.tradingview.com/pine-script-reference/v5/#fun_plot>`__, but it also has some limitations, namely that it does not accept "series color", and that its ``price`` parameter requires an "input int/float", so cannot vary during the script's execution.

 You can plot levels with `plot() <https://www.tradingview.com/pine-script-reference/v5/#fun_plot>`__ in a few different ways.
 This shows a `CCI <https://www.tradingview.com/u/?solution=43000502001>`__